stechstudio/laravel-env-security/README.md

 ### Generate configuration (optional)

 Default configuration is based on environment variables (e.g. driver, store env, destination file, aws, gcp).
-If you need to change it generate config by execute:
+If you need to customize it you can publish the config by running:

 `php artisan vendor:publish --provider="STS\EnvSecurity\EnvSecurityServiceProvider" --tag="config"`